 Date: August 5, 2018

 Place: ICCR, Kolkata

 Organ donation requires a multidisciplinary approach as a whole.
 However, the specific topic of deceased organ donation involves a major role of critical care experts in order to be successful.
-From the diagnosis of brain death (which is done in an ICU setting), to preserving , transporting and ultimately transplanting the donor’s organ, the critical care experts have to work in collaboration with surgeons, anesthetists and others from individual specialties even to be able to perform one successful case of deceased organ transplantation.
+From the diagnosis of brain death (which is done in an ICU setting), to preserving , transporting and ultimately transplanting the organ donation india, the critical care experts have to work in collaboration with surgeons, anesthetists and others from individual specialties even to be able to perform one successful case of deceased organ donation and transplantation.
 In view of this fact, the multidisciplinary meets amongst doctors, becomes that

-Advance Heath Care Foundation in association with Indian Society of Critical Care Medicine (Kolkata branch) and Bellevue Clinic organizes an annual conference at ICCR, Kolkata, to bring together doctors and medical staff together under one roof for active discussion and lectures on the various topics of critical care.
+Advance Heath Care Foundation ( NGO ) in association with critical care medicine in india (Kolkata branch) and Bellevue critical care clinics organizes an annual conference at ICCR, Kolkata, to bring together doctors and medical staff together under one roof for active discussion and lectures on the various topics of critical care.